-Your 30- days Visa is gained on arrival at Denpasar airport.
-For stays of 30+ days, a 60 day visa needs to be obtained prior to leaving your country.
+If you choose, your 30- days tourist Visa can be purchased before arrival at https://come2indonesia.com/ online-tourist-visa-indonesia-voa-extension/ For stays of 30+ days, a 60 day visa needs to be obtained prior to leaving your country and the same link above will help with this.
 With your visa in hand proceed to the next bank of queues to present your passport, VOA and Immigration Card (given out on the plane).